jackyzha0/quartz/content/notes/22-virtual-memory.md

 - mem manager in OS kernel controls loading pages of the process into main mem from secondary storage

 # Demand paging
+dont load a page into mem until it is referenced by CPU

+implementing
+- in paging scheme there are extra bits in the table to provide more information
+	- valid/invlid bit
+	- protection bits
+- in demand paging the mem manager
 # page replacement algorithms

 # frame allocation